virtual-kubelet/azure-aci/docs/UPGRADE-README.md

 # ASK cluster dependent variables
 # You can find the subnet name and IP range from the vnet view in the azure portal.
-# The subnet name should contain the "virtual-node-aci" substr.
+# The subnet name may contain the "virtual-node-aci" substr.
+It is the subnet created
+# for the virtual node on aci
 export VIRTUAL_NODE_SUBNET_NAME=
 # By default, the subnet ip range is "10.240.0.0/16".
 export VIRTUAL_NODE_SUBNET_RANGE=